olifrost/nfn/_posts/2018-02-24-traffic-will-not-exist.md

 title: Traffic Will Not Exist in 2026
 image: /img/traffic.jpg
 tags: Breakthroughs
-description: A Cambridge lab is close to perfecting real teleportation.
+description: A Cambridge lab is close to developing real teleportation.
 ---

 Traffic, as a worldwide phenomenon has existed almost as long as the horse and cart.